Is life not a thousand times too short for us to bore ourselves?

 When bored, get out of your head and spend time teaching someone something you’re passionate about.
 Teaching someone something new will take you back to a time when you first learned this skill or acquired some valuable knowledge.
 This will bring back old memories of how things used to be.
 You will instantly find a renewed energy that will put you into a very receptive and conducive state that will immediately eliminate your boredom.

-If you don’t feel comfortable teaching, then simply take some time to approach a stranger and ask them questions about their life and experiences.
+If you don’t feel comfortable teaching, then simply take some time to approach a stranger and ask them questions about their lives and experiences.
 Just spend time getting to know them, and allow them the opportunity to also get to know you.
 It’s such a simple suggestion, but if you make the conversation interesting, it might very well take you to surprising places that will certainly help you relieve your feelings of boredom.

 Absorb Yourself in Inspiration

 Find inspiration in books and movies.
 Find inspiration in art, photography, architecture and within your environment.
 There are so many possibilities out there.
 However, you must search for them.
-Don’t just sit on your coach and moan and groan about how boring life is.
+Don’t just sit on your couch and moan and groan about how boring life is.
 Take charge of your life and look to search for the inspiration you need to move your life forward with a greater sense of purpose and passion.

 Exercise and Meditate